blockdeep/otter/docs/Compatibility.md

 ## 🧩 Required Events

-Your governance contract must emit the following events to ensure compatibility with OTTER's indexer:
+Your governance contract must emit the following events to ensure compatibility with Otter's indexer:

 ### 1. `ProposalCreated`